 The highest point is at almost 5,000 m (16,404 ft) at Abra del Acay pass in the Salta region.

-Only high-clearance 4×4 vehicles are suitable for that section of the road.
-There is a country-wide initiative to pave the whole road to promote tourism but parts of province the route in Patagonia are unpaved.
+There is a country-wide initiative to pave the whole road to promote tourism but parts of the 17-province route are unpaved.

 Seven Lakes Route/La Ruta de los Siete Lagos